PeterHolderrieth/Visualizing_backpropagation/README.md

 ## 1. Visualizing neural networks

-The visualization tool for fully connected neural networks allows to plot a MLP with synaptic connection colored accordings to weights.
+The visualization tool for fully connected neural networks allows to plot a fully connected neural network with connections colored accordings to weights.
 The code can be found in the ```visualize_neural_nets.py``` file.

 <img src="https://github.com/PeterHolderrieth/backpropagation/blob/master/plots/illustrate_visualization.png" width="300" height="300">